omar96developer/vue-dischi/README.md

 Hello everybody!

-In this project i created a script for filter by music genre , the relatives selected songs.
+In this project i created a script for filter by music genre , the relatives songs.

 Hope you like it 😁.